modmore/Alpacka/readme.md

 # modmore/Alpacka

-Alpacka by modmore is a collection of common utilities for MODX packages.
+Alpacka by modmore is a base service class for MODX packages, and a (growing) collection of common utilities for MODX packages.
 It is meant to be included as a composer package.

 To use Alpacka, your base service class will need to extend the `modmore\Alpacka\Alpacka` class.
 There is a (very) simple example service implementation in tets/Example.php.